Watch Out for the 5 Poisonous Snakes in Missouri

 Missouri has 38 different types of snakes that live throughout the state.
 The vast majority of them are non-venomous and serve an important role in the food chain.
 They help keep rodent and small mammal populations low and serve as meals for eagles and other animals.

 Every one of these snakes should be considered dangerous.
-Although some of them are rarely fatal, all of them can cause severe injuries, long-lasting disabilities, and death when they bite humans.
+Although their bites are rarely fatal, all of them can cause severe injuries, long-lasting disabilities, and death when they bite humans.

 Southern Copperhead